 Your First Stop: The Preview Gallery

-Work representing each participating artist will be on display in the Preview Gallery, where you can peruse the wide range of fine art and crafts, from representational to abstract, oil to pastels, bronze, stone and wood sculptures, metal and glass objects, fiber art, unique, one-of-a- kind clothing, jewelry and so much more.
-There’s something for every taste and every budget!
-Grab a map and a catalog and head out into the Village of Corrales.
+Work representing each participating artist be on display in the Preview Gallery, where you can peruse the wide range of fine art and crafts, from representational to abstract, oil to pastels, bronze, stone and wood sculptures, metal and glass objects, fiber art, unique on-of-a- kind clothing, jewelry and so much more.
+There’s something for every taste and every budget, Grab a map and a catalog and head out into the Village of Corrales.

 Preview Gallery Open to Public

 Saturday – Sunday, May 4-5, 10a.m. – 5 pm.

 - Reception: Thursday, May 2 at 6:00 p.m.